firebase/genkit/README.md

 Genkit is available for Node.js (TypeScript), with Go support in active development.

+> [!NOTE]
-Please note since Genkit is currently in beta, this means that the public API and framework design may change in backward-incompatible ways.
+> Since Genkit is currently in beta, this means that the public API and framework design may change in backward-incompatible ways.

 Getting started is easy: